andermoran/AngularAdvice/README.md

 		```
 	3. There are a few more ways to achieve conditional rendering [here](https://ultimatecourses.com/blog/angular-ngif-else-then#ngIf_and_Else)
 - [Example](https://stackblitz.com/edit/angular-l7ueby)
 	> Notice how if the password is less than 5 character you see `password too short` but once it is at least five characters it says `(whatever you typed) is a valid password`
 #### ngFor
 - Loops through an array to display multiple elements
 - [Example](https://stackblitz.com/edit/angular-2v9dzs)
-> Notice the `people` array. `*ngFor="let person of people"`
+	> Notice the `people` array. `*ngFor="let person of people"` means loop through each element in the array `people` and at each index assign the value of the array at that index to `person`
 ### Attribute Directives
 - These directives do not add or remove elements, only change the element it is used on
 #### ngStyle